 - What you did right before you got rear-ended?

 - Did you throw on your brakes?

 - Did you use a turn signal?

 Your lawyer will find this information extremely helpful, and the sooner you write it all down, the better.

 Also, hold onto medical records, and fully document any pain that you feel.
 Write down the location and intensity of the pain, and describe how it has interrupted your life.
 It’s not unusual for accident victims toexperience trouble sleeping, participating in hobbies, or engaging in social activities when they feel a lot of pain.
 And if you can’t work because of your injuries, document how much money you typically make by holding onto recent pay stubs or proof of self-employment income.

 Contact a Personal Injury Attorney in Chicago

 If someone has slammed into the back of your car, Illinois law may entitle you to compensation.
-At Ables & Annes, we carefully review the facts and circumstances surrounding the accident to build your strongest case possible.
+At Abels & Annes, we carefully review the facts and circumstances surrounding the accident to build your strongest case possible.
 Contact us online today or call us at (312) 924-7575 for a free case evaluation and consultation.